yoavweiss/delete-cookie/draft-deletecookie-weiss-http.md

 When receiving a Delete-Cookie response header, the user agent MUST:

-1. If the response was not delivered over a secure channel {{COOKIES}}, return.
+1. If the response was not delivered over a "secure" connection (as defined by the user agent) {{COOKIES}}, return.
 1. Let `host` be the canonicalized response URL's host name.
 1. Let `parsed` be the result of parsing the header's value as a List, as per {{STRUCTURED-FIELDS}}, Section 4.2.1.
 1. If parsing fails, return.